Rory Peck Trust

 The Rory Peck Trust is an international NGO that supports freelance journalists and their families in crisis.
-Based in London, UK, it provides practical assistance and support to freelance journalists worldwide, to raise their profile, promote their welfare and safety, and to support their right to report freely and without fear.
+Based in London, England, it provides practical assistance and support to freelance journalists worldwide, to raise their profile, promote their welfare and safety, and support their right to report freely and without fear.
 It also runs the annual Rory Peck Awards.

 History

 Freelance cameraman Rory Peck was killed in Moscow in 1993.
 In 1995, his widow, Juliet, founded the Trust in his memory.
 Originally established to run the Rory Peck Awards, the scope of the Trust's work grew, and in 1998 the Freelance Assistance Programme was established, providing emergency grants to freelance journalists in crisis.
 In 2000, the Rory Peck Training Fund was set up, which provides hostile environment training bursaries to freelancers.
 The Trust now gives over 100 grants each year to freelancers worldwide.